acoastalfog/sinai-ventilator-components/v1.2/README.md

 * Print orientation here *matters*. `valve_v1.2_Male.stl` must be printed with the threading down toward the build surface, preferably made of glass or other very smooth material.
 It is important that this interface is as smooth as possible.
 * `valve_v1.2_Female.stl` should be printed with threads up, as this eliminates unnecessary support structures inside the thread cavity, requiring them only for the 90 degree overhang.
 * Build instructions are now available as a [separate document](buildCheckValve.md).
+* We include laser-cut plastic membrane [cut files](membrane) and [instructions](buildPlasticMembrane.md) as an assembly option, referenced in the build instructions for the check valve.

 Appropriate orientation on the build plate is shown here.